 The Memorial Chamber brings together tangible elements of Canadians’ participation in military service.
 It expresses a nation’s fervent desire to honour its dead, and its even more fervent desire to let remembering kindle its commitment to peace everywhere.

-If you would like to know more about the Memorial Chamber, please visit the Parliament of Canada Web site at http://www.parl.gc.ca/About/House/Memorial/splash-e.htm.
-For more information about the Parliament Buildings, take a video tour and discover the history, functions and art of Centre Block.
+Click here to learn more about the Memorial Chamber.
+And for more information about the Parliament Buildings, take a video tour and discover the history, functions and art of Centre Block.
 Parliament 360 is now available on our YouTube channel.